Ph.D. Program in Dance

 Molly Shanahan holds a B.A. in Dance and English from Denison University, and an M.A. in Dance Composition from The Ohio State University.
 She is the founder and artistic director of Molly Shanahan/Mad Shak, a contemporary dance company that supports the development of her work, and was on the faculty at Northwestern University's Dance Program prior to deciding to pursue a Ph.D. at Temple.
 Her research interests are rooted in subjective embodied practice, and include evolving her distinct movement vocabulary within a broader context, and articulating the impact of the witness/witnessed relationship on the performance of her work.

 Charmian Wells holds a B.F.A. in Dance and M.A. in Performance Studies from NYU Tisch School of the Arts.
-Charmian’s research is focused on choreographing belonging, particularly across lines of race, gender, sexuality, class, nation, etc. This interest stems from her performance background as a dancer with Forces of Nature Dance Theatre.
-Research interests include: black performance theory; queer theory; critical race theory; feminist theory; feminist ethnography; transnational theory and diaspora; and affect theory.
+Charmian’s research is focused on choreographing belonging in the African diaspora, particularly across lines of race, gender, sexuality, class, nation, etc. This interest stems from her performance background as a dancer with Forces of Nature Dance Theatre.
+She is a Presidential Fellow at Temple University.
+She has served as an editorial assistant on Dance Research Journal and is currently the editorial assistant for a forthcoming publication edited by Thomas DeFrantz.
+Research interests include: black performance theory; queer theory; critical race theory; feminist theory; feminist ethnography; transnational theory and diaspora; sound studies; and affect theory.